Bescot Yard: Present

 DB Schenker services workings are still the mainstay of operations in the area, Direct Rail Services nuclear flask trains pass once or twice a week, and Freightliner Group Intermodal and Automotive trains also pass through.
 Regular Freightliner Coal trains also ran around on the up goods on their way to Rugeley Power Station prior to the closure of the power station in 2016.

-The yard can be viewed in operation from Bescot Stadium railway station, served by West Midlands Trains.
+The yard can be viewed in operation from Bescot Stadium railway station, served by West Midlands Railway.